By Kerwin Holmes, Jr.

 And these two months coincided together this year.
 And this is sadly exactly why what has occurred has occurred.

 As a Christian, I reserve the right to not delight in my own sins and much less delight or celebrate in the sins of others around me.
 Right is right, and wrong is wrong.
 It doesn’t matter at all who is doing which one.
 And as an American, I am guaranteed that right because it is God-given and validated by the State.
 My homosexual and Muslim friends also disagree with me theologically and morally.
 That is natural, and very permissible.
 And this is what real life and what being tolerant is all about.
-Tolerance for any concern merits the lack of its affirmation.
+Tolerance for any concern implies the lack of its affirmation.

 If you have read anything that I have written concerning how I believe American society should be, then you can approximate in imagination the immense anguish that swelled up in my soul to see the news…and to continue seeing the news today.